GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/langchain-chatbot/README.md

 - A [Google Cloud Platform](https://cloud.google.com/) account and project
 - The [Google Cloud CLI](https://cloud.google.com/sdk/docs/install-sdk) (gcloud) installed and configured
 - The [Kubernetes command-line tool](https://kubernetes.io/docs/tasks/tools/#kubectl) (kubectl) installed and configured
-- An instruction-tuned language model (e.g., instruction-tuned Gemma2 model) running on KServe or any other API that provides OpenAI-compatible interface (`v1/completion` and `v1/chat/completion` endpoints)
+- An instruction-tuned language model running on KServe or any other API that provides OpenAI-compatible interface (`v1/completion` and `v1/chat/completion` endpoints)
+  - You can follow the instructions in the [Kserve README](../kserve/README.md) to deploy the model on Google Kubernetes Engine (we recommend using the instruction tuned Gemma2 model)
-- A Google Kubernetes Engine (GKE) cluster to host the application (tested on an autopilot cluster, but any type of cluster can be used; no specific limitations)
+- A Google Kubernetes Engine (GKE) cluster to host the application
+  - Tested on an Autopilot cluster, but any type of cluster can be used
+  - This can be the same cluster that the language model is deployed on
 - Optional: Docker installed on your local machine (if you want to build and run the application locally)
 - Optional: Terraform installed on your local machine (if you want to use the automated deployment)

-If you don't have a GKE cluster and a model deployed on it, you can follow the instructions provided in the [Kserve README](../kserve/README.md) to deploy the model on Google Kubernetes Engine (we recommend using the instruction tuned Gemma2 model).
-In that case feel free to use the same GKE cluster to deploy the chatbot application.

 ## Optional: Build and Run the Application Locally